 Why RubyLLM Just Works™

-automatically yields during network I/O, allowing thousands of concurrent LLM conversations to happen on a single thread.
+RubyLLM uses Net::HTTP under the hood.
+Wrap your calls in an Async block and Net::HTTP automatically yields during network I/O. Thousands of concurrent LLM conversations on a single thread.

 # This is all you need for concurrent LLM calls